-Case study, Adyar Ananda Bhavan, Porter's Value Chain, Business Development, Value Innovation, strategic management, India tidbits and south Indian nourishments.
+Adyar Ananda Bhavan popularly known as A2B is a contemporary chain bistro and confectioners headquartered in Chennai, India.
+It is the foremost established chain in Chennai.
+It has been seen a steady increase in their business with 140 outlets in India and count goes on.
+Throughout the years, the scope of its items has included a good assortment of desserts, tidbits, and south Indian nourishments.
 The central setting of the case is related to the value chain development in terms of value addition in all the elements of the value chain of A2B products starting from raw material suppliers to end consumers.
-This case therefore emphasizes on market enlargement by Adyar Anand Bhavan wherein it highlights the role of A2B merchandise in the value chain.
-A2B has created a feasible business profit with everyone in the chain i.e. with the providers, representatives and customers.
-The spine of the A2B sweet chain lies in healthy backwards and forwards linkages with the dealers and end users.
-The present contextual analysis is sorted out into the accompanying comprehensive areas like first, a snapshot of the sweet business in India is presented, followed by an overview of Adyar Anand Bhavan history; thereafter, background of growth strategies at A2B is provided; where the business model of A2B is outlined, finally, the future of the business and recommendations are discussed.
+This case, therefore, emphasizes market enlargement by Adyar Anand Bhavan wherein it highlights the role of A2B merchandise in the value chain.
+A2B has created a feasible business profit with everyone in the chain i.e. with the providers, representatives, and customers.
+The spine of the A2B sweet chain lies in healthy backward and forwards linkages with the dealers and endusers.
+The present contextual analysis is sorted out into the accompanying comprehensive areas like first, a snapshot of the modern sweet business in India is presented, followed by an overview of Adyar Anand Bhavan history; thereafter, a background of business management strategies at A2B is provided; where the business model of A2B is outlined, finally, the future of the business and recommendations are discussed.